Skip to main content

 warning

-If you lose this key, you will not be able to use this hotspot anymore in case there is a problem on your hostpot (SD card corrupted, etc).
-You will need to generate a new key and lose your existing animal name/hostpot configuration
+If you lose this key, you will not be able to use this Data-Only Hotspot anymore in case there is a problem on your Data-Only Hotspot (SD card corrupted, etc).
+You will need to generate a new key and lose your existing animal name/hotspot configuration.

 Testing the packet transfer with an end device

-If you have an end device (LoRaWAN node), you can check if the hotspot can transfer packets through the network.
+If you have an end device (LoRaWAN node), you can check if the Data-Only Hotspot can transfer packets through the Helium IoT Network.
 In other words, you can check if the devices can send data to the Helium Console.
-The Helium Console is where you can provision and manage the end devices, so the nodes need to be registered to start using the network.
+The Helium Console is where you can provision and manage the end devices, so the nodes need to be registered to start using the Helium IoT Network.

 What's next?

-At this point, after you verified your Data Only Hotspot is working, it is ready to be added to the blockchain!
-You can find more information about that process here.
+At this point, after you have verified that your Data-Only Hotspot is working, it is ready to be added to the Helium IoT Network!
+You can find more information about that process in the Data-Only Hotspot Onboarding section.